Conditions We See

 Our Testing Approach

-We use comprehensive lab work — not a single random blood draw.
+We use thorough lab work, not a single random blood draw.
 Depending on your story, your panel may include:

 Tests are recommended, never required.
 We walk through cost and rationale before ordering anything.